rslaria/cwa-documentation/README.md

 ## Data Privacy

-In this project we are strictly observing the principles of the General Data Protection Regulation (GDPR) to protect the users’ privacy.
+In this project, we are strictly observing the principles of the General Data Protection Regulation (GDPR) to protect the users’ privacy.
 We are processing necessary data only - exclusively for the purpose to let users know if they have come into close contact with other infected users, without revealing each other's identity.
 The compliance with these regulations is safeguarded by several procedures, e.g. by implementing technical and organizational measures adhering diligently to the high standards of the GDPR.
 Of course, the app will provide users with a comprehensive privacy statement to be as transparent and clear as possible.
-As we are developing the app as an open source project, the community can review it.
+As we are developing the app as an open-source project, the community can review it.
 We appreciate your feedback!

 ## Code of Conduct